nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

    is one of the main features of the spectrum module, to support inter-technology interference.
-For example, if you implement a WifiSpectrumPhy and a BluetoohSpectrumPhy, and plug both on a SpectrumChannel, then you'll be able to simulate interference between wifi and bluetooth and vice versa.
+For example, if you implement a WifiSpectrumPhy and a BluetoothSpectrumPhy, and plug both on a SpectrumChannel, then you'll be able to simulate interference between wifi and bluetooth and vice versa.